dimaguy/ImpostorHQ/ImpostorHQ.Command/Plugin DOCS!/ImpostorHQ.Plugins.002-antiHTTP.md

 ## ImpostorHQ Plugin System - The HTTP Server

 In this lesson, we will be getting up close and personal with `antiHttp(s)`.
-We will cover the general concepts associated with it, and by the end of this lesson, you will be able to hook your own HTTP web handlers.
+We will cover the general concepts associated with it, and, by the end of this lesson, you will be able to hook your own HTTP web handlers.

 ## 1.What is antiHTTP?